escofield/vue-file-helper/readme.md

 `	"html": "pug"  will produce <template lang="pug">`
 style: specifies the style type, exclude for the default style.
 	`"style": "stylus" will produce <style lang="stylus">`
+styleImports: will include the array of strings at the top of the style template..

 The folder structure this produces: